 How does this tool work?

-- A roadmap with all steps in an ideal order for day-to-day implementation
+- Roadmaps, showing all the activities in an ideal sequence for day-to-day implementation

 - Quality System Essential framework, showing the activities sorted per quality system essential (as formulated by the Clinical and Laboratory Standards Institute)

 To assess correct completion of the activities this tool also provides an option to create checklists based on the extent of implementing the quality management system.